scoulomb/docker-under-the-hood/NAT-deep-dive-appendix/README.md

 <!-- fixed: https://github.com/scoulomb/home-assistant/commit/ef7ba4bd7ebdae1af27a0ab66b21bb4e4ff34650#commitcomment-125601669 -->
 Note
 - [SNAT@home (standard)](#snat-at-home): When we do standard S(ource) NAT we configure [case NI SRC], but reverse traffic is actually doing  [case NI DST]
-    - wwich is the case  [Configuration du NAT dynamique avec surcharge (sans pool) (many to one)](#configuration-du-nat-dynamique-avec-surcharge-sans-pool-many-to-one)
+    - which is the case  [Configuration du NAT dynamique avec surcharge (sans pool) (many to one)](#configuration-du-nat-dynamique-avec-surcharge-sans-pool-many-to-one)
 - [DNAT@home (standard)](#dnat-at-home): When we do standard D(estination) NAT we configure [case NI DST], but reverse traffic is actually doing  [case NI SRC]
     - which is the case [Use `static` D(estination) NAT](#use-static-destination-nat).